What’s The Best Way To Learn To Code?

 Could you just learn a core language and get a job, save 4 years of your life and $300,000 though?
 Oh most definitely.
 Heck, you can even learn that theory content and other languages online after you've been hired if you really want to.

-Finally, College can also be one of the best times of your life, but with Covid etc a lot of them have actually been pushing online learning with a 6 figure price tag.
-I know which I would choose, but I encourage you to weigh the pros and cons for yourself.
+Finally, College can also be one of the best times of your life, but with Covid etc a lot of them have actually been pushing online courses themselves (just with a 6 figure price tag!)

 Option #4: Learn online with a coding academy